This post was updated in November 2022.

 The piece of cloak that Martin kept was saved and much later, French kings swore oaths on it and ironically to us, anyway, carried it into battle.
 The words chapel and chaplain both come from the from the French word that means “little cloak,” for the little temporary churches that were used to hold the cloak and for the priest who took care of it.
 Eventually, all priests who served in the military caring for soldiers were called chaplains, and small churches everywhere became known as chapels.

 Today he is remembered as the patron of all those who serve in the military, and the day of his death, November 11, is also Veterans Day, when we honor those who have fought for the protection of others.

 In the Middle Ages, Advent began with the Feast of St. Martin and lasted for forty days until Christmas, just like Lent, the season that prepares us for Easter.
 In Europe, children still make lanterns on St. Martin’s Day as the night comes early to carry his light and the light of Christ into the world.

 This year especially, I want to give us permission to begin Advent NOW.
 My lovely dinner church, St. Lydia’s, observes a seven-week Advent.
 This doesn’t change the readings we hear on Sundays, or interfere with Thanksgiving or the celebration of the harvest.
-It simply means that we can begin preparing, in our hearts and in our homes, for the coming of the Christ Child, in any way that makes sense for us.
+It simply means that we can begin preparing, in our hearts and in our homes, for the coming of Christ in any way that makes sense for us.
 It’s time to live into the richness and mystery of the dark while waiting for the light to grow and spread.